-What is the best way to accomplish goals?
-On Pinterest, we can download any number of “goal-setting” printables to keep us focused in the year ahead.
-However, I’ve realized that my difficulty in goal setting is not sticking to the goals but in the actual goals that I was setting.
+So, what is the best way to accomplish our goals?
+On Pinterest, you can download any number of “goal-setting” printables to keep you focused in the year ahead.
+However, I’ve realized that my difficulty in setting goals was not just sticking to them but in how I defined my goals.

-When we allow God to infuse our goal-planning with His purposes and direction, we have hope in accomplishing our resolutions.
-We can marvel at the possibilities of using our talents, gifts and skills in the way they were ultimately intended.
-If we set goals that are purely self-seeking, they will never come to full fruition, because they are doomed from the start.
+When we allow God to infuse our goal-planning with His purposes and direction, we have real hope in accomplishing our resolutions.
+By seeking His direction, we can marvel at the possibilities of using our talents, gifts and skills in the way they were ultimately intended.
+Even the most well-intentioned goals cannot come to full fruition if they are not based on God’s plans for us.

-His plan promises to be better than ours.
-God is the divine instigator of all of our future endeavors.
+God’s plans promise to always be better than ours.
+God is the divine initiator of all of our future endeavors.
 Isaiah 49:16 says we are engraved on the palms of His Hands.
-Our Heavenly Father loves us too much to encourage us to strive after “goals” that will eventually be hurtful.
-Imagine the frustration and disappointment in setting a goal that is self-seeking and therefore eventually destructive to ourselves…We must hold our every dream, goal and aspiration to the light of God’s will in order to see them clearly.
+Our Heavenly Father loves us too much to encourage us to strive after “goals” that will eventually be hurtful or ineffective.
+Without seeking the Lord’s plans, we face inevitable frustration and disappointment.
+In order to see the best plans for our lives, we must hold our every dream, goal and aspiration to the light of God’s will.

-In college, my goal (although I didn’t always realize it) was to be successful and wealthy as an aerospace engineer, nevermind the fact that I was miserable and that my gifts were not well-aligned for that lifestyle or occupation.
-I’m so thankful that He stepped in when my goals weren’t aligned with His best.
+In college, my goal (although I didn’t always realize it) was to one day be successful and wealthy as an aerospace engineer.
+Nevermind the fact that I was miserable and that my gifts were not well-aligned for that occupation.
+I’m so thankful that He stepped in when my goals weren’t aligned with His best, and therefore my best.

 So how do we set the right goals?

 - Take a step back to see yourself as He does.
-When we stop to “think” of the great sacrifice He made for us, we have no hesitation to give of ourselves, knowing that everything we have is ultimately really His.
+When we stop to think of the great sacrifice He made for us, we automatically gain some perspective.
+All of our time, talents and resources are ultimately His.
 As Timothy Keller writes in Every Good Endeavor, “If you see Jesus not as an example but as a Savior doing these things for you personally, then you will see how valuable you are to him.
 Meditate on these things, and the truth will change your identity.
 It will convince you of your real, inestimable value.
 And ironically, when you see how much you are loved, your work will become far less selfish.”
 Seeing our work in light of His sacrifice makes the concept of sacrifice second nature to us.
-When we see our intrinsic value as dearly loved children that He was willing to sacrifice His only Son for, we have new clarity.
+When we see our intrinsic value as dearly loved children for whom He made the ultimate sacrifice, we have new clarity.

 - Prayer is the simplest but most important step.
-Pray for guidance in setting goals, that He will show you every step of the way.
+Pray for guidance in setting goals, that He will show you every step of the way, or at least the next step.
 Ask Him how He wants you to use your time in the coming year and He will be faithful to guide you.
 “In their hearts, humans plan their course, but the Lord directs their steps (Proverbs 16:9).”
 I’ve become frustrated in times He doesn’t show me the final destination but only the next step.
 Looking back, though, seeing how far He wanted to bring me in so many areas, I know I wasn’t ready to know the final destination.
 It would have seemed too daunting and He knew I was only ready to hear that next step.

 - Rely on His power in every step towards completion.
 Relying on His grace and strength is crucial and the outcome will be so much better.
 Relying on God means praying, “God, I can’t do this without you…I need you to take it and use me in it, even in spite of my fears.”
-I pray this often and God is so faithful to redeem my many shortcomings to honor Him.
+God is so faithful to redeem my many shortcomings to honor Him.

-Spend some time reading over the following verses and ask God what He has in store for the following year, even if it’s just the next step.
-You will be pleasantly surprised to see how He so gracefully and intentionally directs your path.
+Spend some time reading over the following verses and ask God what He has in store for the following year.
+Ask him to show you what your goals should be for this year and what areas need your attention.
+You will be pleasantly surprised to see how He so gracefully and unmistakably directs your path.